mrdcvlsc/non-blocking-arduino-temperature-alarm/readme.md

-One of the LED will always blink to indicate that the alarm is on, a user can then press the button to toggle the alarm off/on, if the alarm is of, there would be no blinking.
+One of the LED will always blink to indicate that the alarm is on, a user can then press the button to toggle the alarm off/on, if the alarm is off, there would be no blinking.

 If the temperature drop to the min celcsius or exceed the max celcsius, the buzzer will beep to alert the user.